Skip to main content

 Link to the commit: 03db97866818abe57b0007544ec7624c4c7dee24

-Small advice I can give for orbs is to move them 1.5 to 2.0 meters up from the ground for them to look "correctly".
+Small advice I can give for orbs is to move them 1.5 to 2.0 meters up from the ground for them to look "correct".

 Link to the commit: d926d4e18d54e643642cce5fc0af8da6a87c5e58

-If you mess around with the rotation of the orb, you can have some wild rotation that don't appear normally in the game as such:
+If you mess around with the rotation of the orb, you can have some wild rotation that doesn't appear normally in the game as such:

 Link to the commit: 70d7977c3b1b45044ed84572e60a6e3fc3000128

-You can also change the quantity in the 2nd part of the eco-info which means you can make one Orb give you several ones.
+You can also change the quantity in the second part of the eco-info which means you can make one orb give you several ones.

 Link to the commit: fe16dd4c1e19fab688eb108a449a27d9967d2ec0